 While doctor-bashing seems to be a national pastime for some people, when will patients simply start acting like grownups when it comes to being responsible about their own health?

-A recent Colorado study, for example, showed that the hospitalized patients surveyed (54% of them women) were often uninformed about their medications, with almost all of them unable to name all their medications, and many leaving out as many as a half dozen drugs they had been prescribed.
+A recent Colorado study, for example, showed that the hospitalized patients surveyed (54% of them women) were often uninformed about their medications, with almost all of them unable to name their medications, and many leaving out as many as a half dozen drugs they had been prescribed.

 Every patient needs to be an informed partner in every health care decision, not just a passive, willing victim.